cuemacro/chartpy/README.md

 and edit the get_engine method in Chart), so it's basically future proof for whatever new chart libraries come along, with relatively small changes to your code base.

+# Dashboard

+chartpy also has interactive dashboards based on Plotly's Dash package.
+You'll need to install Dash as an extra to use them as they aren't part of the default installation, which we can see below:

+    pip install cufflinks==0.17.3 plotly==4.14.3 kaleido dash==1.20.0 \
+      dash-html-components==1.1.3 dash-core-components==1.16.0 dash-table==4.11.3 \
+      jupyter-dash==0.4.0 chart_studio==1.1.0

 # Contributors

 Contributors are always welcome for finmarketpy, findatapy and chartpy.
 If you'd like to contribute, have a look at